-The Group has agreed heads of terms with the NTMA with regard to the lease of a new premises.
+The Group has agreed terms with the NTMA with regard to the lease of Treasury Dock.
 The agreement is effective from May 2018 for a lease term of 4 years.
-The 2018 charge for this new premises is €2.6m.
+The charge includes a depreciation charge on the right of use assets of \pounds 2.8m and shared facilities costs of \pounds 1m.
+The charge for Treasury Dock in 2018 was \pounds 2.6m.

-Further information on leases is included in Note 37, commitments and contingent liabilities.
+Further information on leases is included in Note 30 Other assets, Note 31 Other liabilities and Note 33 Commitments and contingent liabilities.